What is HPV?

 HPV is spread through skin-to-skin contact.
 This can include direct genital contact, finger penetration, oral sex, cuts and tears, and through sharing sex toys.
 The virus passes through tiny breaks in the skin.

-Using condoms with a new sexual partner helps to protect against STIs and may help to decrease the risk of getting HPV.
-They do not provide total protection because they do not cover all of the genital skin and the HPV infection is often invisible.
-If a person has visible warts then wart-to-skin contact should be avoided to decrease the risk of spreading the infection.
+Using condoms with a new sexual partner helps to protect against sexually transmitted infections (STIs) and may help to decrease the risk of getting HPV.
+Condoms don’t provide total protection because they don’t cover all of the genital skin and the HPV infection is often invisible.
+If a person has visible warts then it’s a good idea to avoid wart-to-skin contact to decrease the risk of spreading the infection.

 Who can get HPV?